Skip to content

 LeftRight

-At 22:00 Moscow time on 9 April, Putin issued a Kremlin decree declaring a 32-hour Orthodox Easter ceasefire effective from 16:00 Moscow time on 11 April until the end of 12 April, instructing Defence Minister Andrei Belousov and General Staff chief Valery Gerasimov to halt combat on all fronts.
+At 22:00 Moscow time on 9 April, the Kremlin decreed a 32-hour Orthodox Easter ceasefire, effective from 16:00 on 11 April until end of day on 12 April.
+Defence Minister Andrei Belousov and General Staff chief Valery Gerasimov received orders to halt combat on all fronts.

 The widest independent margin of the cycle arrived one day before Hungary votes, with Orbán's sixteen-year run suddenly testable.